NauticusOfficial/docs/source/includes/_order-hand-calls.md

-**Note:**  In this call, “Depth” refers not to the depth of the order book, but to the count of trades to report.
+**Note:**  In this call, "Depth" refers not to the depth of the order book, but to the count of trades to report.